 If you are under 19 years of age, a UK resident and can demonstrate evidence of exceptional musical talent you can apply for funding.

 Help Musicians UK is a UK charity for professional musicians of all genres.
 Here is a section on supporting young musicians.

 The Sue and Freddy Walding Bursary

-The British Horn Society are now welcoming applications to the Sue and Freddy Walding Bursary for 2016.
+The British Horn Society are now welcoming applications to the Sue and Freddy Walding Bursary.
 Available to help promising young UK horn players under the age of 18 in need of financial support.
 Apply now.

 Grants for the Arts

 Grants for the Arts is Arts Council England's open access funding programme.
 They offer awards from £1,000 to £100,000 to support a wide variety of arts-related activities, from dance to visual arts, literature to theatre, music to combined arts.

 Assistance with the purchase of musical instruments and/or equipment for schools, teachers and students in full time education.
 Apply now.